-The Malian passport currently ranks at the 86th place according to the Guide visa index.
-It is considered to be on the lower end of passport rankings in the world.
+The Malian passport currently ranks at the 86th place according to the Guide Passport Ranking Index.
+It is considered to be on the lower end of Passport Rankings in the world.
 Malian passport holders have visa-free access to only 54 countries including Indonesia, Ghana, Iran and Dominica.
 There are 172 destinations for which a Malian passport holder requires to obtain a visa prior to traveling.
 That is the reason why the passport raking is low on the overall worldwide mobility score.
 For major destinations such as USA and the European Union, Malians require to apply for a visa in advance.
 Visa applicants need to present documents such as proof of funds and return flight ticket.

 The Republic of Mali is a former French colony, consists of 10 regions and one capital district.
 It is located in the interior Western Africa.
 The nation borders Guinea, Mauritania, Senegal, Niger, Burkina Faso, Algeria and Côte D’Ivoire.
 The most significant regions are Sikasso, Koulikoro and Ségou.
 The country has a total surface area of 1,240,192 square kilometers.
 The land is dominated by high flat plains with savanna in the south and hills in the northeast.
 Its climate is subtropical to arid depending on the region.

 The overall population is 20.2 million people making it the 8th largest country in Africa.
 The capital of the country is Bamako.
 It is also the most populous city with over 2.5 million inhabitants.
 The largest airport is Modibo Keita International Airport (BKO) with an approximate yearly passenger traffic of 1 million people.
 The airport is named after the first president of Mali: Modibo Keita.
 It provides connections to African and French destinations.